SGpp/SGpp/windows/README.md

 - Define `WINSGPP_PATH` and add `%WINSGPP_PATH%\lib\Debug` to the `PATH` as described above
 - Download [NuGet](https://www.nuget.org/downloads) and put `nuget.exe` either into the `PATH` or put it in the `SGpp/windows` directory
 - Execute the scripts `build_msbuild.bat` to first build the library and then `run_tests.bat` to run the tests

+## TODO

+- Change how source files are included.
+Use wildcards and wildcard exclusions of directories to make the build process easier when new source files are added
+- Check all working directories of examples/tests, since all file read operations are using relative paths and executing them in the wrong working directory leads to errors
+- Implement Release build as well (Currently only debug DLLs are built)
+- Eliminate compiler warnings
+- Fix failing tests

+### Failing tests
+- DBMatDatabaseTest/TestOverwriteMatrix
+- HPOTest/fitScalesGP
+- HPOTest/harmonicaConfigs